ief015/open-konstruktor/SAVE-STRINGS.md

 ## Layer 7: Silicon vertical connections

+This layer represents the vertical connections silicon tiles.

 This layer has a length of `528` *((27 + 3) * 44)*.

 Columns have 27 1-byte elements: